 Patching vulnerabilities in a world of machine learning and connected devices.

-Congressman Jim Langevin (D-RI), ranking member of the Subcommittee on Emerging Threats and Capabilities, identified a leading problem facing national cybersecurity today: as technology continues to improve, the networks that need to be protected are only becoming more complicated.
+Rep. Jim Langevin, D-R.I., ranking member of the Subcommittee on Emerging Threats and Capabilities, identified a leading problem facing national cybersecurity today: As technology continues to improve, the networks that need to be protected are only becoming more complicated.

-Speaking at the Institute for Critical Infrastructure Technology (ICIT) Forum on June 7 in Washington, D.C., Langevin explained that traditionally, patching vulnerabilities typically involves modifying software with some code changes.
-Yet when the vulnerability is a trained, machine-learning behavior, how does it get patched?
+Speaking at the Institute for Critical Infrastructure Technology Forum on June 7 in Washington, D.C., Langevin explained that traditionally, patching vulnerabilities typically involves modifying software with some code changes.
+Yet, when the vulnerability is a trained, machine-learning behavior, how does it get patched?

 According to Langevin, approaching these challenges consists of three major components:

-Langevin believes that establishing a policy framework around these three areas can continue to advance the nation in the cyber space, in spite of the increasing threats faced today.
+Langevin believes establishing a policy framework around these three areas can continue to advance the nation in the cyberspace, in spite of the increasing threats faced today.